johnnewcombe/econet-simple-server/PROTOCOL.md

     Byte 5 -   Function Code
     Byte 6-n - Data (function code specific, see below)

+Acknowledgment Frame:

+Use to acknowledge a received frame.
+The Piconet firmware automatically sends an acknowledgment frame for all received frames.

+    Byte 0 -   Destination Station
+    Byte 1 -   Destination Network
+    Byte 2 -   Source Station
+    Byte 3 -   Source Network

 ### Standard Reply

-Replies sent by the server to the client exhibit a basic structure as follows:
+Replies sent by the server to the client exhibit a basic structure as shown below.

+Scout Frame:

+    Byte 0 - Destination Station
+    Byte 1 - Destination Network
-    Byte 0 - Source Station
+    Byte 2 - Source Station
-    Byte 1 - Source Network
+    Byte 3 - Source Network
-    Byte 2 - Control Byte
+    Byte 4 - Control Byte
+    Byte 5 - Reply Port
+    Byte 6-n - Data (function code specific, see below)

+Data Frame:

+    Byte 0 -   Destination Station
+    Byte 1 -   Destination Network
+    Byte 2 -   Source Station
-    Byte 3 - Port
+    Byte 3 -   Source Network
+    Byte 4-n - Data (function code specific, see below)

+In many cases the server will return a data frame with the following in bytes 4 and 5.

     Byte 4 - Command Code
     Byte 5 - Return Code
-    Byte 6-n - Data (function code specific, see below)

-Bytes 4-n are represented with the _FSReply_ structure within PiconetSFS.
+Details of the possible command codes are shown in the section _Function Code 0_.

-One of the following Return Codes is returned in byte 5 of the Standard Reply.
-If a value other than zero is to be returned to the client, then a message followed by a CR indicating the reason for the error is returned in bytes 6-n.
+Details of the Return Codes is shown below.

+If a value other than zero is returned to the client, then a message followed by a CR indicating the reason for the error is also returned in bytes 6-n.

     0x00 COMMAND COMPLETE
     0x14 OBJECT NOT A DIRECTORY